kauri-io/Content/deploy-to-aws/deploy-to-aws.md

 In the previous [tutorial in this series](https://kauri.io/collection/5b8e401ee727370001c942e3), we saw how to develop a full-stack ethereum blockchain dApp.

-In this tutorial therefore, we will see how to deploy the dApp to an Amazon web services (AWS) elastic cloud computing (EC2) instance.
+In this tutorial therefore, we will learn how to deploy the dApp to an Amazon web services (AWS) elastic cloud computing (EC2) instance.
 We will also create a private ethereum blockchain node using [kaleido](https://kaleido.io/) and finally configure the dApp to work with this blockchain node.

 ## Prerequisites